 Miles also talked about the benefits of the visits for the students.
 “It is also the perfect chance for students to hone their skills and use them in a practical environment whilst liaising with the public.”

-This coverage was secured with The Edinburgh Reporter as a part of a sustained public relations campaign carried out by Holyrood Partnership on behalf of Edinburgh’s Telford College.
+This coverage was secured with The Edinburgh Reporter as a part of a sustained public relations campaign carried out by Holyrood PR on behalf of Edinburgh’s Telford College.